devopsgroup-io/catapult/README.md

 > [devopsgroup.io](https://devopsgroup.io/)
 > Copyright (c) 2015 devopsgroup.io - Seth Reeser

-Welcome to devopsgroup.io Catapult Release Management, a complete DevOps Release Management solution featuring automated website deployment and continuous integration following Gitflow and SCRUM workflows.
+*Welcome to devopsgroup.io Catapult Release Management*, a complete DevOps Release Management solution featuring automated website deployment and continuous integration following Gitflow and SCRUM workflows.
 Built for Developers easy enough to use by non-Developers.

-To a non-Developer you may think, "I already have a website.", why do I need Catapult?
-Over time you will find yourself paying a freelancer or a development company hundreds or even thousands of dollars to manage or interact with the Development Operations (DevOps) of your website i.e. - "Production is down.", "We need a test site.", "Why is this costing so much?", "Is my website safe?", "Is my website backed up?", "Can I easily scale my website for more traffic?" etc. Catapult manages all of this for you and is open-sourced, documented, and free to use.
-We also provide a service if you need some help getting started, if you do, let us know at https://devopsgroup.io
+To a non-Developer you may think, *I already have a website.*, why do I need Catapult?
+Over time you will find yourself paying a freelancer or a development company hundreds or even thousands of dollars to manage or interact with the Development Operations (DevOps) of your website and asking yourself these questions:

+  * *Production is down.*
+  * *We need a test site.*
+  * *Why is this costing so much?*
+  * *Is my website safe?*
+  * *Is my website backed up?*
+  * *Can I easily scale my website for more traffic?*

-Catapult only costs $40/month to have a full-stack localDev, Test, Quality Control, and Production environment.
+Catapult manages all of this for you and is open-sourced, documented, and free to use.
+We also provide a service if you need some help getting started - if you do, let us know at https://devopsgroup.io.
+Catapult leverages the Services that you're already using, which collectively, costs $40/month to have a full-stack localDev, Test, Quality Control, and Production environment.

 If you're having issues with Catapult Release Management, [submit an issue here](https://github.com/devopsgroup-io/catapult-release-management/issues/new).